 PROPER WARDING OF OBJECTIVES

-In this part of League of Legends warding guide we will not distribute ward spots by roles since it’s supposed that at this stage of the game team most time moves together.
+In this part of LoL warding guide we will not distribute ward spots by roles since it’s supposed that at this stage of the game team most time moves together.
 Everyone should use their trinkets and protect support when he is trying to ward objectives since support can be easily caught off guard and bursted down.
 This, in turn, can lead to free objectives for an enemy while they are in the majority and the subsequent defeat.
+Having a vision of objectives is important during games if you want to get for your account a ranked boost.

 WARDING DRAGON’S AREA: BLUE SIDE